• Home

 Videezy has a large mixed selection of free and premium videos.
 They sell their premium videos by credit and many are inexpensive.

 Organized by category, you’ll find a few videos within each subject.
-If you use the search function, you’ll see that the first results displayed are from Shutterstock.
+When you search, you’ll see that the first results displayed are from Shutterstock.
+Ignore them if you want free footage.

 Your email address will not be published.
 Required fields are marked *